Monégasque dialect: History

+The first written traces of Monégasque appear between 1721 and 1729 in the correspondence of Antonio I with his daughter Louise Hippolyte, as well as in a few notarial deeds, but the language remained above all, oral.
+The population of Monaco City rose from 1,200 inhabitants in 1860 to 22,000 in 1880; Monégasque found itself threatened by the massive influx of foreign workers and by the development of a pidgin mixing Provençal, Piedmontese, Corsican, French, and Ligurian.
+At that time, Monégasque was banned from school and parents encouraged their children to speak French.
+In 1927, Louis Notari undertook the written codification of the language, drawing inspiration from the writing of French and Italian.
+The first Monegasque grammar and dictionary appeared in 1960 and 1963.

-By 1924, Monégasque was close to extinction if not for the efforts of the National Committee of Monégasque Traditions (Cumitau Naçiunale d'ë Tradiçiune Munegasche).
+By 1924, Monégasque was close to extinction if not for the efforts of the National Committee of Monégasque Traditions (Cumitáu Naçiunale d'ë Tradiçiúe Munegasche).
 In 1927, Louis Notari published the A Legenda de Santa Devota, the first literary work in Monégasque.
-This was soon followed by all kinds of literature, such as poetry, stories, and theatre being written in Monégasque attracting more attention to the language.
+This was soon followed by all kinds of literature, such as poetry, stories, and plays being written in Monégasque attracting more attention to the language.
 In 1972, the first class in Monégasque was taught by clergymen, Georges Franzi, with support from the Félibrige, an Occitan language association, and by 1976, Monégasque was made a compulsory subject in public and private primary education thanks to an initiative by the government.
 This was later expanded in 1979 and 1989 to make it a compulsory subject in secondary education and as an optional subject for the baccalaureate.
 In 1982, Prince Rainier III created a sovereign ordinance that established the Commission for the Monégasque Language, which is responsible for the education and study of the language.

 Classification

-Monégasque shares many features with the Genoese dialect and is closely related the dialect of Ventimiglia.
-Despite earlier attempts to link it to Occitan, Monégasque is a Ligurian dialect with Occitan contributions while the nearby Menton dialect is an Occitan dialect with Ligurian features.
+Monégasque shares many features with the Genoese dialect and is closely related to the dialect of Ventimiglia.
+Despite earlier attempts to link it to Occitan, Monégasque is a Ligurian dialect with Occitan contributions, while the nearby Menton dialect is an Occitan dialect with Ligurian features.

-Monégasque, like all other Ligurian language variants, is derived directly from the Vulgar Latin of what is now northwestern Italy and southeastern France and has some influence in vocabulary, morphology and syntax from French and related Gallo-Romance languages, but most words are more like Italian.
+Monégasque, like all other Ligurian language variants, is derived directly from the Vulgar Latin of what is now northwestern Italy and southeastern France and has some influence in vocabulary, morphology and syntax from French and related Gallo-Romance languages.

-Before the annexation of the County of Nice to France in 1860, the Niçois spoke a dialect very similar to Monégasque.

 Speakers

-The sole official language of Monaco is French as stated in their Constitution with Monégasque being used informally.
+The sole official language of Monaco is French, as stated in its constitution, with Monégasque being used informally.
 As Monégasques are only a minority in Monaco, the language was threatened with extinction in the 1970s.
-In a nation with other 130 different nationalities, Monégasque struggles in a time of globalization.
-Despite being compulsory in education, it's not common for students in Monaco to use it outside the classroom or to take their baccalaureates in the Monégasque option.
-Adult education and lessons to foreign residents are carried out, and yearly there is language competition for schoolchildren that is presided by the Prince.
+In a nation with 130 different nationalities, Monégasque struggles in a time of globalisation.
+Despite being compulsory in education, it is not common for students in Monaco to use it outside the classroom or to take their bachelor's degree in the Monégasque option.
+Adult education and lessons to foreign residents are carried out and there is an annual language competition for schoolchildren over which the Prince presides.